AIWolfSharp/AIWolfCore/README.md

         - Make exception handling smarter.

         - Make ClientStarter.exe show more information in case of exception.

+    * 1.0.0

+        - Built on .NET Core 1.0.

+        - The sample agent has gone away.
+You can obtain it as another library.

 ---
 This software is released under the MIT License, see [LICENSE](https://github.com/AIWolfSharp/AIWolf_NET/blob/master/LICENSE).